samoshkin/vim-mergetool/readme.md

 - Forces you to pick up conflict side by directly editing conflict markers, instead of choosing change from the left or the right.
 - `:diffget` and `:diffput` Vim commands are convenient only when there're two split windows, otherwise they become ambiguous and you need to tell them the target buffer number, which is a real showstopper.
 No one wants to think on "What's the Vim's buffer number of the window on the right/left?", when you're already pulling your hair trying to resolve conflicts from long running "feature" branch.

+## Alternative solutions

+- default `vimdiff` merge tool.
+Shows layout with 3 vertical splits: `LOCAL`, `REMOTE`, `BASE` revisions, and the horizontal split at the bottom with a `MERGED` file, containing raw conflict markers.
+- [vim-fugitive](https://github.com/tpope/vim-fugitive) `:Gdiff` command, which automatically detects conflict markers in a file and switches into 3-way diff.
+Shows 3 vertical splits: `LOCAL`, `REMOTE` revisions and `MERGED` file in the middle with raw conflict markers.
+See this [reddit comment](https://www.reddit.com/r/vim/comments/b0jjgw/github_samoshkinvimmergetool_efficient_way_of/eif6oio/) on difference between [vim-figutive] and this plugin.
+- [whiteinge/diffconflicts](https://github.com/whiteinge/diffconflicts).
+Parses `MERGED` file and removes conflict markers to pick up one side of a conflict.
+Default to 2-split layout with `local` and `remote` revisions.
+- Drop using Vim as a mergetool.
+Use some GUI program, like [DiffMerge](https://sourcegear.com/diffmerge/) or [Kdiff3](http://kdiff3.sourceforge.net/).
+Better to use both though.

 ## Installation

 Use your favorite Vim plugin manager.